mnielsen/notes-on-writing/notes_on_writing.md

 This is not to say that the purpose should be fixed.
-If you're writing to discover then the purpose will evolve over time, and perhaps even change radically.
+If you're writing to discover then the purpose will evolve over time, and perhaps change radically.
 That's part of why you're writing.
 But your final piece should reflect only the purpose that you discovered during the writing.
 All else, no matter how good, must be removed.
 File it somewhere where you can find it again later, for use in future writing projects.
 When Aaron Sorkin wrote the television movie _The American President_ he gathered far more material than he could use in the final script.
-He put the extra material aside, and later it helped him write _The West Wing_.
+He put the extra material aside, and later it helped him write his television series _The West Wing_.

-A complicating factor is that sometimes you need _need_ to explore beyond the boundaries of your current purpose.
-You're writing for purpose A, but your instinct tells you that you need to explore subject B.  Unfortunately, you're not yet sure how subject B fits in.
+A complicating factor is that sometimes you _need_ to explore beyond the boundaries of your current purpose.
+You're writing for purpose A, but your instinct says that you need to explore subject B.
+Unfortunately, you're not yet sure how subject B fits in.
 If that's the case then you _must_ take time to explore, and to understand how, if at all, subject B fits in, and whether you need to revise your purpose.
 This is emotionally difficult.
 It creates uncertainty, and you may feel as though your work on subject B is wasted effort.
 These doubts must be resisted.

-**"What is your book (or essay) about?"** Connected to the last point.
-  You _must_ have a compelling answer to this.
+**"What is your book (or essay) about?"** You _must_ have a compelling answer to this.
 If you don't, then your book or essay almost certainly doesn't have a single overriding purpose.

+**Occam's razor for writing:** Occam's razor applies not just to science but also to writing: given two written passages which convey almost the same meaning, the shorter passage is usually better.
+The reason is that clearer, more vivid explanations are preferable.
+And shortening usually makes writing clearer and more vivid.
+At least in part this is a quirk of our brains: it is usually better to say something is "big" than "humungous"; that a day is "cloudy" rather than

 ## Titles

-**A Brief History of Time (Hawking):** Amusing, in multiple ways: the self-reference of having a history of time; the self-reference that it's brief; and finally the fact that the title is a pretty darned literal description of the book.
+**A Brief History of Time (Hawking):** Amusing, in multiple ways: the self-reference of having a history of time; the self-reference that it's brief; and finally the fact that the title is a good literal description of the book.

-**The Future of Ideas (Lessig):** I'm not sure whether this is a good title or not.
+**The Future of Ideas (Lessig):** I'm not sure this is a good title.
   It's ambitious and provocative, a big-picture title.
 It almost forces the reader to confront the question: what is the future of ideas?
-But it's huge scope also means that it's a vague title.
-And, in the end, it's not quite what the book is about.
+But it's huge scope also means that it's vague.
+And, in the end, it's not what the book is about.
 The book is really about the future of expression, i.e., the future of how ideas and culture are expressed.
-This makes the title somewhat elusive, the kind where, after reading the book, you may not recall the title.
+This makes the title elusive, the kind which, after reading the book, you may not recall.

-**The Society of Mind (Minsky):** What I like about this title is that it really is exactly what the book is about.
+**The Society of Mind (Minsky):** This title really is exactly what the book is about.
 After you've read the book you won't have any difficulty recalling the title.
-A problem with the title is that it's not really obvious to the prospective reader what it means.
+A problem with the title is that it's not obvious to prospective readers what it means.
 It does, at least, sound pregnant with meaning, and it's also an idea that is relatively easy to explain.
-  It might, perhaps, have been helped by a subtitle: "how the mind arises through many agents", or something in that vein.
-(That's not a good subtitle, but something along those lines might have worked.)
+It might, perhaps, have been helped by a subtitle: "how the mind arises from many simple agents", or something in that vein.
+That's not quite the right subtitle, but something along those lines might have worked.

 **Juxtaposition:** Many titles juxtapose two words (or concepts) that are not usually together.
 This is particularly effective when the